python/exceptiongroups/except_star.md

 be the same as those of `except*` when catching an `ExceptionGroup`, but it would not wrap plain a exception to create an `ExceptionGroup`.
-This would have been part of a long term plan to replace `except` by `catch`, but we decided that deprecating `except` in favour of an improved keyword is too hard at this time, and it is more realistic to introduce the `except*` syntax for `ExceptionGroup`s while `except` continues to be used for simple exceptions.
+This would have been part of a long term plan to replace `except` by `catch`, but we decided that deprecating `except` in favour of an enhanced keyword would be too confusing for users at this time, so it is more appropriate to introduce the `except*` syntax for `ExceptionGroup`s while `except` continues to be used for simple exceptions.

 ## Adoption of try..except* syntax